 make your business stand out from the crowd

-It feels like an endless Niagara Falls of noise out there in the online business space, doesn’t it?
+It feels like an endless Niagara Falls of noise out here in the online business space, doesn’t it?
 Every time you hit publish it feels like yelling into the void.
-Every piece of content you painstakingly create seems to get drowned out by somebody else.
+Every piece of content you painstakingly create seems to get drowned out by somebody else selling the same thing as you.
 So how do you get the attention of your ideal clients?
 How do you make your business stand out from the crowd?

 I was at my monthly massage appointment, and as my massage therapist was working on my shoulders she tried to bring my left arm up above my head.
-It did not go above my head.
+It did not, in fact, go above my head.